DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 Each section partners on a data project with a Hartford or CT organization:

 #### MW 10:00 - School Finance Equity
 Our partner is Melanie Strout (Community Engagement Manager) from the [School + State Finance Project](https://schoolstatefinance.org/about/our-team).
-We will create data stories to visualize answers to questions raised in a [recent article by CT Insider journalists Alex Putterman and Natasha Sokoloff](https://www.ctinsider.com/news/education/article/connecticut-education-funding-disparities-data-20349937.php): How much do Connecticut public schools spend per student in comparison to other states?
+We will create data stories to visualize answers to questions posed by the parter and also raised in a [recent article by CT Insider journalists Alex Putterman and Natasha Sokoloff](https://www.ctinsider.com/news/education/article/connecticut-education-funding-disparities-data-20349937.php): How much do Connecticut public schools spend per student in comparison to other states?
 How does spending vary across Connecticut districts?
 How does spending vary by cost of living in other states?
 How does the source of spending (local, state, or federal funds) vary across CT districts and compare to other states?
 To what extent does school spending address varying student needs across CT districts?
 Also, [Michael Morton](https://schoolstatefinance.org/about/our-team) (Deputy Executive Director) will serve a guest evaluator of our final projects.

 <iframe src="https://www.kaltura.com//p/2366381/embedPlaykitJs/uiconf_id/55751882?iframeembed=true&entry_id=1_jlhkezsr" style="width: 560px;height: 395px" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0" allow="accelerometer *; autoplay *; encrypted-media *; gyroscope *; picture-in-picture *"></iframe>
 [Intro video for School + State Finance Project, Fall 2025](https://trincoll.mediaspace.kaltura.com/edit/1_jlhkezsr)